syseleven/grav-docs-metakube/pages/03.Tutorials/20.use-horizontal-node-autoscaling/default.en.md

 EOF
 ```

-This will create a MachineDeployment, that initially contains 0 machines, but can be scaled up by the cluster autoscaler to a maximum
+This will create a MachineDeployment that initially contains 0 machines, but can be scaled up by the cluster autoscaler to a maximum
 of 15 machines, if you have enough quota of course.
 For every machine a VM will be automatically created in OpenStack, provisioned and joined as a node to the
 Kubernetes cluster.